lmweber/regsplice/README.md

 The `regsplice` package implements statistical methods for the detection of differential exon usage (differential splicing) in RNA sequencing (RNA-seq) and exon microarray data sets.

 The `regsplice` methods are based on the use of the lasso (L1-regularization) to improve the power of standard generalized linear models.
-A key advantage is fast runtimes compared to other leading approaches.
+A key advantage is that runtimes are fast compared to other leading approaches.
 A paper describing the detailed statistical methodology and performance comparisons with other methods is currently in preparation.

 The package will be submitted to [Bioconductor](http://bioconductor.org/) for inclusion in the next release.